 The next morning it developed into "acute laryngitis" and the doctors were called in.

-Their response was to bleed him heavily four times, a process of cutting one's arm to let the "bad blood" out.
+"Following the science" of the day, the doctors responed by bleeding him heavily four times, a process of cutting one's arm to let the "bad blood" out.

 They also had him gargle with a mixture of molasses, vinegar and butter.